krishnaandisa/ESG-data-cleanup/README.md

 # ESG-data-cleanup
-A data cleaning project using an ESG risk score data set from kaggle user Pritish Dugar.
+A data cleaning project using an ESG risk score data set from Kaggle user Pritish Dugar.
+The initial data was imported to PostgreSQL, with all values imported as text to enable the many different types of values to be imported.
+The comprehensive dataset provides a clear view into the risk profiles of various companies in the S&P 500.
+However, the dataset also contains several issues with data formats, representation of NULL values, and columns that do not meaningfully contribute to the analysis.
+As such, the dataset needed to be cleaned up in PostgreSQL in order to be analysed properly.